IRS e-file: Business returns

 Businesses and self-employed taxpayers can choose from a variety of commercial e-file services depending on their individual needs.
 Some of the forms that fall under business returns include Form 2290 (truck tax), Form 1099 (reporting payments to individuals other than employees).
 IRS has no set pricing for each form, so each filing company sets their own price accordingly.
 IRS has a list of authorized websites that do e-filing for some forms.

 Tax exempt organization returns

 Tax exempt organizations may file the annual information return IRS Form 990, Form 990-EZ and Form 990-N with a variety of independent tax software providers.
 As with the business returns, the IRS does not set prices; each e-filing company sets their own.

 Authorized filers

-IRS e-filer providers must be authorized by the IRS.
+IRS e-file providers must be authorized by the IRS.
 The IRS provides a list of authorized e-file providers on some forms.
 The authorized providers must pass the testing every year.
 The IRS changes the order of the certified providers list daily for fairness.